MehedilslamRipon/Nano-Contact-Application-Node/README.md

 * Update posted data by ID (PUT)
 * Delete posted data by ID (DELETE)

+> Use Postman to run this application ☺

 **N.B: All data will be temporarily stored in RAM.
 If you refresh your tab or restart your server, then all data will be deleted!**